AtomicGlow/anonfillypack/README.txt

 -Wandering traders!

--Abominable Pumpkin Zombies based on L&T. (Best with some kind of emmisive texture support.)
+-Seven Pranks Later based Zombies, thanks to L&T. (Best with some kind of emmisive texture support.)
+(With alternative Pumpkin head zombies for a few villager types.)

--Color Coded Villager Clothing, but differing and consistent details that hopefully make them recognizable for the colorblind.
+-Color Coded Villager Clothing, hopefully still different enough for colorblind people.

--Two unused folders, Pegasi_Disabled and Unicorn_Disabled; made for people who dislike one of my exotic Anon choices.
+-Three unused folders, Pegasi_Disabled, Alicorn_Disabled, and Unicorn_Disabled; made for people who dislike one of my exotic Anon choices.
+Just delete the villager type you don't like and rename the alternative.